-You can contact Atlantis at any time with anything that is difficult.
-Atlantis has an emergency number that is open 24 hours if you need that through your stay.
-You’ll get a list of other working guests on request and will be invited to our get togethers.
+You can contact Atlantis at any time with any questions or concerns you may have.
+Atlantis has an emergency number that is open 24 hours.
+You will get a list of other working guests upon request and will be invited to our social get-togethers.

 What if problems arise?

 To solve a problem, whether it is personal or arises from a conflict with someone, it is important that you discuss it with your hosts.
-Lack of communication often creates problems.
+Poor communication or lack thereof is often the root cause of problems or conflicts.
 It is important to be open about what you think and how you feel.

 If you do not manage to solve the problem with your host family directly, we want you to contact Atlantis.
-Although we have limited possibilities of solving individual problems, which may often come from just a ”personality clash”, we do our best to help out.
+Although we have limited possibilities of solving individual problems, which may often arise simply from poor interpersonal chemistry, we do our best to help out.
 We can help you to clear up misunderstandings, set up an agreement, find compromises and an acceptable solution.
 To be able to help you, we need to be informed of what your problem is.
-Moving to a new host family may be a solution in some cases.
-This will only be possible if we have got a suitable place available.
+Changing hosts may be a solution in some cases.
+This will only be possible if we have a suitable new placement readily available.

 A Working Guest may interrupt his/her stay, if the host family breaks the written agreement or shows very little ability to integrate the guest in their family life.
 The host family may ask the Working Guest to leave their farm and return home if he/she proves to have very little ability to adjust to their way of life, shows a severe lack of responsibility towards the tasks on the farm, if he/she commits a criminal act or has given incorrect information about him/herself in the application process.
 They may also break the contract in cases like severe illness, sudden unemployment etc.